omkar-shelke25/GitOps-Django-Note-App-GitHub-Action/README.md

-Here's a sample README file for your Jenkins CI pipeline project, including the importance of Dockerfile and Docker Compose file:

----

 # Jenkins CI Pipeline for Django App

 This project demonstrates the use of Jenkins for Continuous Integration (CI) with Docker for a Django application.
 The pipeline automates the process of building, testing, and deploying a Dockerized Django app.